svet-b/squashfs-delta/README.md

 ## Motivation

 [SquashFS](https://www.kernel.org/doc/html/latest/filesystems/squashfs.html) images are a popular way to store file trees for a variety of good reasons.
-They is for example used for package distribution in [Snapcraft](https://snapcraft.io) and [AppImage](https://appimage.org).
+They are for example used for package distribution in [Snapcraft](https://snapcraft.io) and [AppImage](https://appimage.org).
 But while both of those package/app managers push package updates as SquashFS deltas, SquashFS images were never created with binary deltas in mind.

 Namely, the content of SquashFS images is virtually always compressed, so even a small change in the underlying content can lead to quite a different image.
 Meaning a relatively large delta.